AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 ### Header

-Header is a name of a root of the current level.
+Header is a name of a parent of the current level.
 Due to its settings, they all can be enabled, disabled or set individually through the data.
 To set some parameters or format the header we use the {api}**.headers()**{api} method.
 We can change the font and background settings, format the demonstrated value and define hovering settings using the {api}**.hoverHeaders()**{api} method.
 Let's look at the example below.
 We've changed some font and hovering settings of the demonstrated headers.

 ```
 	// headers settings